Mindfulness represents an in-the-moment and nonjudgmental way of responding to thoughts and feelings (Kabat-Zinn, 2012).

 Eist, 2015, p.
 887

-For Your Cognitive Therapy Sessions
+For Your Cognitive-Behavioral Therapy Sessions

-Cognitive therapy is a standard psychological treatment for various mental disorders.
+Cognitive-Behavioral Therapy (CBT) is a standard psychological treatment for various mental disorders.

-This worksheet helps individuals to identify the negative core beliefs they hold about themselves.
+Core Beliefs Worksheet 2 helps individuals to identify the negative core beliefs they hold about themselves.

-This exercise can be used to help clients recognize distorted thinking and reduce the negative impact of these thinking patterns.
+Increasing Awareness of Cognitive Distortions can be used to help clients recognize distorted thinking and reduce the negative impact of these thinking patterns.

-This worksheet contains a list of questions that you can use to challenge any unwanted or unhelpful thoughts that bother you.
+Questions For Challenging Thoughts contains a list of questions that you can use to challenge any unwanted or unhelpful thoughts that bother you.

-With this activity, you can help clients who are caught up in the content of their thinking.
+Moving from Cognitive Fusion to Defusion can help clients who are caught up in the content of their thinking.
 The exercise creates some distance from the literal meaning of their thoughts, instead encouraging greater awareness of thinking as a continued, active cognitive process.